NLP-Discourse-SoochowU/GAN_DP/README.md

  |-en_dp_gan  English discourse parser based on GloVe and ELMo
  |-en_dp_gan_xlnet  English discourse parser based on XLNet
 ```
-We do not provide data in this project for 1.
-The data is too large to be uploaded to Github; 2.
-I have
+We do not provide data in this project for the data is too large to be uploaded to Github.
+Please prepare
-no right to open source some data like CDTB and RST-DT.
-Therefore, please prepare the data by yourself if
-you want to train a parser.
-By the way, we will provide a pre-trained end2end DRS parser (automatic EDU
+the data by yourself if you want to train a parser.
+By the way, we will provide a pre-trained end2end DRS
-segmentation and discourse parsing) in the project **sota_end2end_parser** for other researchers to directly
+parser (automatic EDU segmentation and discourse parsing) in the project **sota_end2end_parser** for other
-apply it to other NLP tasks.
+researchers to directly apply it to other NLP tasks.

 We have explained in paper that there are some differences between the XLNet-based systems and the other
 systems.
 I re-checked the system and found that there are still two points that I forgot to mention: (i) We